hyperoslo/playbook/YOU_GOT_HIRED.md

 ### I'm already a viking

 Just drop by the office, sign the contract and hang out!
 Then all that's left to do is count the days.
 All three months of them.

 ### I'm becoming a viking

 That's great!
 Depending on where you're from, that ranges from the easiest thing in the world to a forest worth of paperwork.

 #### I'm from a country in the Schengen zone

 Hurray!
-You're on the "easiest thing in the world" end of the scale.
+You're on the “easiest thing in the world” end of the scale.
 In fact you could just get on a plane and start working tomorrow.
 All you have to do is hook up with the police to tell them that you're here, and as long as you do that within the first three months they're totally cool with it.

 #### I'm from a country outside the Schengen zone